Student health services

 How much should healthcare cost?

-Generally if you are aged 18 or under you can get free prescriptions and dental care.
+Generally speaking, if you’re aged 18 or under you can get free prescriptions and dental care.

-In England, Scotland and Northern Ireland students 19 or over won’t automatically be able to claim for prescriptions and dental care, but they can claim under the NHS Low Income Scheme.
-A leaflet called HC11 students’ guide explains all.
+In England, Scotland and Northern Ireland students 19 or over won’t automatically be able to claim for prescriptions and dental care, but they can claim under the NHS Low Income Scheme as a form of income support.
+Once you apply to the scheme, you’ll either get a HC3 certificate (limited help with health costs) or a HC32 certificate (full help with health costs).
+A leaflet called HC11 students’ guide explains it all.

 Prescriptions are free in Wales, and dental treatment is free for under 25s, but for other costs you can get help by completing a form HC1W.